maltehedderich/blog/docs/posts/sklearn_pipelines.md

         return X.drop(['Cabin'], axis=1)
 ```

-For the `Name` column we follow the same pattern but now we allow to pass a list of columns to drop to the constructor of the transformer and only drop the specified columns within the `transform` method.
+For the `Name` column, we follow the same pattern, but now we allow a list of columns to be passed to the constructor of the transformer and only drop the specified columns within the `transform` method.

 ```python
 import pandas as pd